Optimisation-Free Recursive QAOA for the Binary Paint Shop Problem: Results

 \subsection{Classical and Quantum Resource Requirements}

 To better understand how RQAOA scales in terms of quantum resource requirements, we have recorded a variety of resource metrics and compiled the results.

-In Figure~\ref{fig:circuit_resources}, we compare the CNOT counts, CNOT depths, and qubit counts within QAOA RCC and full circuits, for QAOA depths 1 to 4 and problem sizes ranging from 4 to 18.
+In Fig.~\ref{fig:circuit_resources}, we compare the CNOT counts, CNOT depths, and qubit counts within QAOA RCC and full circuits, for QAOA depths 1 to 4 and problem sizes ranging from 4 to 18.
 In particular, we compare the trimmed RCC circuits against the full circuits.
 Additionally, we compare metrics for circuits before and after compilation to the 27-qubit \textit{ibmq\_montreal} device using Qiskit's transpiler (v0.26.2) with the StochasticSwap hardware mapping algorithm with any initial SWAP gates removed (since qubits can be simply relabelled in code).
 All data points are calculated as the average over 8 random BPSP instances.
 The results show that for QAOA depths 1 and 2, the RQAOA RCC circuit resource requirements are substantially lower than the full circuits and are approximately constant with respect to increasing numbers of car bodies.
 This is likely because the included numbers of qubits in the trimmed RCCs, upper bounded by $\sum_{l=0}^{p-1} 2\times 3^{l}$ (equalling 2 and 8 for $p=1$ and $p=2$ respectively), are much fewer than the problem graph qubit counts.
 Thus, increasing the size of the problem graph does not have much effect on the span of the RCC.
 For QAOA depth 3, the number of qubits in the trimmed RCCs is upper bounded by 32 and begins to reliably span the full problem graphs.
-This leads to the RCC circuit resources growing for increasing car body count throughout our experiments of up to 18 qubits.
-It also indicates that a QAOA depth of 3 is when the QAOA performance limitations are lifted for these relatively small problem sizes, discussed in Section~\ref{sec:qaoa-depth-limitations}.
+This leads to the RCC circuit resources growing for increasing car body count throughout our simulations of up to 18 qubits.
 As the QAOA depth increases, the relative resource differences between RCCs and full circuits appear to diminish, although the reductions in CNOT counts and depths for transpiled circuits remains significant.
 For higher QAOA depths, we observe that the CNOT count and CNOT depth tends to scale linearly with respect to car body count.
 Similarly, for 18 car bodies, we notice the CNOT count and CNOT depth scaling linearly with respect to QAOA depths.